Valent1402/kyoreen-data-analyst/projects/svr-players-data-stats/README.md

-# SVR Clover Stats Analyst
+# SVR Esports Players Stats Analyst

 Overview
 - This project contains a player- and tournament-level analysis performed for SVR.
 It focuses on individual and team metrics derived from match recordings: Damage, Kills, Survival, MovementTime (minutes), ReactionTime (seconds), DecisionTime (seconds), HealRestored, and a derived indicator `WillImprove`.